 Looking for a reliable plumbing service provider in Los Angeles to handle your emergency?
 Not having any luck?
 Then this article is for you.

-A plumber is a trained professional who installs and maintains systems and fittings related to drinking water and non-drinkable water (also known as sewage), both into and out of a building or dwelling.
+A plumber or a plumbing contractor is a trained professional who installs and maintains systems and fittings related to drinking water and non-drinkable water (also known as sewage), both into and out of a building or dwelling.

 An experienced plumber can handle anything from a simple faucet repair or replacement to installing a water heater or re-piping your entire plumbing system.
 Some people call their handyman when they need a plumber.
 But a handyman is not a plumber.